daniel-cotton/polymer-redux-starter/README.md

     npm start

+This development mode serve does not transpile any ES2015, we simply serve the current directory via BrowserSync.

 #### Build

-This command performs a build of the app via Gulp, beginning with a Babel transpliation.
-Following this, the standard polymer-cli build runs which performs the below.
+This command performs a build of the app via Gulp, beginning with a Babel transpliation of all project JavaScript.

+The build will then optionally bundle any fragments with their dependencies.
-Polymer-CLI build runs a HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
-The minified files are output to the `build/unbundled` folder, and are suitable for serving from a HTTP/2+Push compatible server.
+In addition, a service-worker.js file is generated to pre-cache the app's routes and fragments specified in `polymer.json`.
+The files are output to the `dist` folder.

-In addition the command also creates a fallback `build/bundled` folder, generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.
+By default the below command will bundle the app output.
+This output is generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.

     npm run build

+If you are running a H2/Push compatible server - simply run the below in order to recieve an un-bundled output.

+    npm run build:unbundled

 #### Run a clean of temporary and build files